 City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

-BURNSVILLE, Minn. — Two police officers and a paramedic were shot and killed in Burnsville Sunday morning, authorities said, and the man who shot them is also dead.
+BURNSVILLE, Minn. — Two police officers and a paramedic were shot and killed in a Twin Cities suburb Sunday morning, authorities said, and the man who shot them is also dead.

-The Minnesota Bureau of Criminal Apprehension said it's leading the investigation.
-BCA Superintendent Drew Evans says Burnsville police officers were called to a home at about 1:50 a.m. on 33rd Avenue South and East 126th Street, just west of the Interstate 35E-Highway 77 interchange.
+Superintendent Drew Evans with the Minnesota Bureau of Criminal Apprehension said Burnsville police officers were called to a home at about 1:50 a.m. on 33rd Avenue South and East 126th Street, just west of the Interstate 35E-Highway 77 interchange.

 A suspect inside was reported to be armed, and several people were barricaded inside, including seven young children ranging in age from 2 to 15.